 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 3 to the financial statements, the Company has suffered recurring losses from operations and has a significant accumulated deficit.
-In addition, the Company continues to experience negative cash flows from operations.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 3.
+As discussed in Note 3 to the financial statements, the Company's significant operating losses raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.